-In short, an individual who is 64 on 1 July of a financial year can take advantage of the bring-forward rules and make up to $450,000 (for the 2012/2013 year) in non-concessional contributions.
+In short, an individual who is 64 on 1 July 2018 (or 1 July 2017) can take advantage of the bring-forward rules and make up to $300,000 for the 2018/2019 year (or for the 2017/2018 year) in non-concessional contributions.
 If they make those contributions after turning 65 in that same financial year, then they can still take advantage of the bring-forward rules in that specific financial year, but they must satisfy a work test before contributing.
-For more information see article Turning 65: Maxing out the after-tax contributions cap.
+For more information see SuperGuide article Turning 65: Maxing out the after-tax contributions cap.

 The specific legislative reference (SIS Regulations 7.04) is set out below:

 (3) In addition to subregulation (1), the regulated superannuation fund must not accept any fund-capped contributions in a financial year in respect of a member that exceed:

 (a) if the member is 64 or less on 1 July of the financial year–three times the amount of the non-concessional contributions cap; or